 Armed with what can only be described as willful ignorance, New York Times columnist Maureen Dowd went to Colorado to sample some marijuana edibles.
-She chose to follow none of the basic advice you can find during a two minute web search, took way too much, and proceeded to have a very bad time.
+She chose to follow none of the basic advice you can find after a two minute web search, took way too much, and proceeded to have a very bad time.
 From NYT:

 But then I felt a scary shudder go through my body and brain.
 I barely made it from the desk to the bed, where I lay curled up in a hallucinatory state for the next eight hours.
 I was thirsty but couldn’t move to get water.
 Or even turn off the lights.
 I was panting and paranoid, sure that when the room-service waiter knocked and I didn’t answer, he’d call the police and have me arrested for being unable to handle my candy.